chanana/hcapca/README.md

     --workdir /hp \
     schanana/hcapca:1.6 hcapca.R
  ```
-A folder called `output` should have been created within the `root` directory with the following structure:
+Regardless of OS, a folder called `output` should be created within the `root` directory with the following structure:
 ```
 output
     |--report.html